-In this section we provided detailed business cases to support our planned enhancement expenditure.
+In this section we provide detailed enhancement business cases to support our planned enhancement expenditure.
 These are cross referenced to the table lines.

-We have developed a comprehensive set of business cases covering the all of our Enhancement Expenditure.
+We have developed a comprehensive set of enhancement business cases covering the all of our Enhancement Expenditure.
 These business cases align to Ofwat IN18/11 information letter published in July 2018.